cruyffturn/AM-TIST24/erdosrenyi/readme.txt

 As the initial step, set the working directory to this folder containing the readme.txt file.

-i.
-Linear ANMs with Gaussian Noise
+i) Linear ANMs with Gaussian Noise

 Step 1.
 Call the main.py with arguments 1 1 1 as follows:
 python main.py 1 1 1